Q. Help! My husband isn’t supporting me financially. What do I do?

 First, you say you only make $3.12/hr?
 I don’t know where you work, but it sounds like they are violating the Fair Labor Standards Act (FLSA).
 I’d find a better job and report them to your local WHD office!

 However, I’m assuming from your email, you are now looking to get a divorce?
 In that case, you would need to contact a lawyer.
-As for him, as long as he is married he has a duty to support you.
-Failure to do so can cause him to get in trouble (which from the sounds of your email, that is what you are seeking to do as well).
-I will tell you straight out, I am VERY against messing with a Military members career, no matter what they have done (unless they are failing to provide child support for a child).
-How would you like it if you had a career and your spouse did everything possible to get you fired from it?
-I just think it is outright childish to do.
+As for him, as long as he is married he has a duty to support you according to the Military; failure to do so can cause him to get in trouble (which from the sounds of your email, that is what you are seeking to do as well).
+I, personally, am against messing with a Military member’s career (or anyone’s career for that matter when it is in regards to a personal issue).
 However, if that is what you wish to do, you would need to contact his chain of command to let them know he is not supporting you financially.
-Then, it’s really up to their discretion on what they want to do about it.
+Then, it’s really up to their discretion on how they want to handle it.

 Anyway, I hope that you were just given misinformation.
 If that turns out to be the case and your husband has been telling you the truth, I’d get rid of those friends of yours that tried to put doubts in your mind.
 You don’t need friends like that.
 Instead, surround yourself with friends who support both you and your marriage, no matter what ups and downs you may have.
 A real friend doesn’t put doubts in your mind about your husband (or your marriage) no matter what may be happening.
 And you can take that from someone who has a lot of experience in that department!